cognitedata/dshub-cognite-docs/README.md

 * [Fixed] ~~Opening a widget, closing it, then reopening it renders the widget unable to be closed again.
 A refresh of the page fixes this~~.
 * Restoring the layout on page-refresh may act up.
 [Need to look into how to restore multiple widgets]
+* Icons are hard to see when using the dark theme.

 ## Development instructions
 ### Requirements